Aleksandar Đurić: Tampines Rovers

 Đuric's relationship with Singapore Armed Forces had been damaged with his attempted transfer to Sriwijaya.
 Following their decision not to offer him a new contract, he signed for Tampines Rovers in 2010.
 He scored 20 league goals in his first season there as the club finished in second place.
 He clinched three consecutive S.League titles with Tampines Rovers from 2011 to 2013, and four Charity Shield honours from 2011 to 2014.
 He became the first player to reach a milestone 300th goal on 27 September 2010 with two goals against Balestier Khalsa in the Singapore Cup.
 (Note: Prior to the 2011 season, milestone goals include both S.League and Singapore Cup goals.
 The FAS amended it to include only league goals in 2011.)
 With 328 goals in 444 top division club appearances, Đuric was ranked by IFFHS as the world top scorer in July 2011.
 He picked up his third Player of the Year award in 2012 and finished joint league top-scorer with Moon Soon-Ho in 2013.

 Đurić announced his decision to quit professional football at the end of the 2014 season, having been convinced by the club management to postpone his initial plans to retire at the end of 2012.
 He started the season having scored a record 378 domestic goals.
 Tampines failed to reach the 2014 AFC Champions League after losing to South China at the first qualifying round.
 The club dropped into the 2014 AFC Cup accordingly, and was eventually eliminated in the group stage.
 He ended the season with eight goals in 35 appearances across all competitions as Tampines finished third in the league. Đurić retired from his playing career after his final match in a 2–1 loss to Brunei DPMM in the Singapore Cup third-place play-off match on 5 November 2014.

-Return to amateur football
+Amateur football

 Đurić returns to competitive football in 2017 where he joined Singapore Cricket Club and took part in the Cosmopolitan Football league, known as CosmoLeague, which is a top amateur football league in Singapore.